rafgraph/the-listener/README.md

   // can have multple handlers for the same event (e.g. a touchstart handler was also set above)
   // and can set a listener with both capture and passive options 'touchstart capture passive': function(event) {...}
+}

 // prevent pointermove listener from being set, will still set other pointer listeners
-  // note that the corresponding mousemove listener won't be set
+// note that the corresponding mousemove listener won't be set const pointerOptions = {
   pointermove: false,
 }
 ```